Scale invariance vs conformal invariance: Statement of the problem

-We use the terminology ``dilatation" and ``scale transformation" interchangeably in our lecture note.
-The representation theory naturally leads to the notion of unparticles \cite{Georgi:2007ek}\cite{Georgi:2007si}.
+We use the terminology ``dilatation" and ``scale transformation" interchangeably throughout the review.
+The representation theory of the Poincar\'e algebra augmented with the dilatation naturally leads to the notion of unparticles \cite{Georgi:2007ek}\cite{Georgi:2007si}.
 The theory of unparticles sometimes relies on a delicate difference between scale invariance and conformal invariance (see e.g. \cite{Nakayama:2007qu}).

 The generalization of the Coleman-Mandula theorem \cite{Coleman:1967ad}\cite{Haag:1974qh} asserts (for $d\ge 3$) that the maximally enhanced bosonic symmetry of the space-time for massless particles is obtained\footnote{With this assertion, we have to be careful about the assumption in the Haag-Lopuszanski-Sohnius theorem.
-In particular, the analyticity assumption of S-matrix can be violated with infrared divergence in interacting conformal field theories.
-For example, as noted in Weinberg's textbook, the validity of the Haag-Lopuszanski-Sohnius theorem (even the Coleman-Mandula theorem) for the Banks-Zaks fixed point has not been proved \cite{Weinberg:2000cr}.} by adding the special conformal transformation $K^\mu$:
+In particular, the analyticity assumption of S-matrix can be violated with an IR divergence in interacting conformal field theories.
+For example, as noted in Weinberg's textbook, the validity of the Haag-Lopuszanski-Sohnius theorem (even the Coleman-Mandula theorem) for the Banks-Zaks fixed point has not been proved \cite{Weinberg:2000cr}.
+The more recent discussions on the allowed space-time symmetry {\it with the assumption of conformal invariance} can be found in \cite{Maldacena:2011jn}.} by adding the special conformal transformation $K^\mu$:

 As is clear from the group theory structure above, the conformal invariance demands scale invariance from the closure of the algebra in (\ref{groupsp}) but the converse is not necessarily true: scale invariance does not always imply conformal invariance.
 However, in many field theory examples as we will show in section \ref{examples}, we typically observe the emergence of the full conformal invariance rather than the scale invariance alone.
-The aim of these lectures is to uncover deep dynamical reasons behind the enhancement of the symmetry from scale invariance to conformal invariance.
+The goal of this review article is to uncover deep dynamical reasons behind the enhancement of the symmetry from scale invariance to conformal invariance.

 \